m-khozyashev/m-khozyashev/README.md

 </div>

 #### Objective:
-The сompany faced the challenge of high regression bug frequency, UI inconsistency between different modules and a complex onboarding process for new developers.
+The company faced the challenge of high regression bug frequency, UI inconsistency between different modules and a complex onboarding process for new developers.

 #### My Role:
 As an on-call engineer and code owner of three critical app modules, I led quality assurance initiatives, collaborated across teams for UI uniformity, and enhanced onboarding procedures.

 #### What I Did:
-- Increased unit test number from 863 to 951, nearly eliminating regression bugs (0 average) and raising crash-free rate from 93% to 99.7%.
+- Increased unit test number from 863 to 951, nearly eliminating regression bugs (0 average) and raising the crash-free rate from 93% to 99.7%.
 - On-call engineer responsible for quick reaction (less than 4 hours) to critical bugs
 - Collaborated with other teams to make UI elements consistent across the entire app since I was tired of inconsistency
 - Code owner of 3 app modules (core feature, user profile, user settings)
 - Improved onboarding process to simplify new members adaptation

 #### Results:
 Achieved a near-zero average in regression bugs and elevated the crash-free rate to 99.7%.
-Cross-team collaboration led to a unified app design, and onboarding improvements halved the new member adaptation period from 1 month to 2 weeks.
+The cross-team collaboration led to a unified app design, and onboarding improvements halved the new member adaptation period from 1 month to 2 weeks.

 <b>Stack:</b>  UIKit, RxSwift, Realm, MVVM, XCTest/XCUITest, AVFoundation, CoreAnimation, CoreGraphics, GraphQL